Upgrading Event Broker Services in Solace Cloud

 • DMR

-• Image Accessability
+• Image Accessibility

-• And for Kubernetes deployments, MQTT Retain Memory
+• MQTT Retain Memory

 After the upgrade completes, the Mission Control Agent begins upgrading the event broker service over a series of steps.
 The Mission Control Agent pauses between each step to check that each event broker service node maintains redundancy during the process.
 The upgrade process begins with the primary and monitoring event brokers active, and the backup event broker in standby.
 From there, the individual event brokers are upgraded in the following steps: